 - In-depth drive diagnostics

-- Current sensor on all SATA, SAS/SATA, IDE ports
+- The current sensor on all SATA, SAS/SATA, IDE ports

 - Automatic overcurrent and short-circuit protection